 1. It’s Showtime!

 In October every year, local people celebrate the Boort Show.
-In 2014, Boort celebrated its 128th annual show.
 The agricultural show, with information sessions such as “How to Prepare Your Chooks”, the Victorian Yard Dog Association state championships and a scone back off draw visitors from across Victoria.
 There is a wide range of exhibits both ultra-modern farm machinery and antique, sculpture competition, shearing competition to horse events and cookery, plants, photography, crop and vegetable exhibits.
 The show continues after dark with spit roasts, band and fireworks.

-Displayed in John and Sonia Piccoli's country garden are over 25 unique life size and larger than life sculptures, including an iconic shearer, a family of deer, a pair of fighting stallions, a Mallee bull, intricate garden seats and many more.
-John makes the sculptures by welding together antiques through to modern day spanners.
-The tallest sculpture, "The Marlin", is over 7m tall, weighs 1200 kgs and is made from 3500 spanners.
+Displayed in the Piccoli country garden are over 25 unique life size and larger than life sculptures, including an iconic shearer, a family of deer, a pair of fighting stallions, a Mallee bull, intricate garden seats and many more.
+John Piccoli (dec 2021) made the sculptures by welding together antiques through to modern day spanners.
+The tallest sculpture, “The Marlin”, is over 7m tall, weighs 1200kgs and is made from 3500 spanners.
+Tours are available.

 1314 Quambatook Road, Boort